Medicare Reimbursement for Visual Field Testing (OCULUS)

 Q Does Medicare cover visual field testing?

-A Yes, and every MAC with a published policy include this indication.
+A All MACs with published policies in-clude glaucoma suspect.
 Medicare covers services for diagnosis and management of disease.
-Physicians use the term “glaucoma suspect” to mean that a patient has some (but not all) of the classic signs of glaucoma, including: (1) elevated intraocular pressure, (2) pathologic changes in the anterior chamber angle, (3) abnormal appearance of the optic nerve or asymmetric nerve cupping, and (4) decrease in visual field.
+The term “glaucoma suspect” means that a patient has some (but not all) of the classic signs of the disease, including: (1) elevated intraocular pres-sure, and (2) abnormal appearance of the optic nerve or asymmetric nerve cupping.

-A Sometimes.
-Many MACs include AMD as a covered indication in their coverage policies.
+Many MACs include AMD as a covered indication in their LCDs.
 These policies often include limits on repeat visual fields for this indication.

 Q What documentation is required in the medical record to support claims for visual field?

-A In addition to a physician’s order, a physician’s interpretation and report are required.
+A A physician’s interpretation and report are required.
 A brief notation such as “abnormal” does not suffice.
 In addition to the images, the medical record should include:

 - order for the test with medical rationale